-If you want to learn how to play Black Magic Woman by Santana, this is a great place to get started
+If you want to learn how to play Black Magic Woman, one of Santana’s most popular songs, this is a great place to get started.

 Key and Scale

 This song is in the key of D Minor Dorian which is a mode of the C Major scale.
 The D Minor Blues scale can be created from the Dorian scale and that is what Santana uses to get most of his notes.

 D Minor Dorian = D E F G A B C

 C Major = C D E F G A B

 D Minor Blues = D F G G# A C